RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

 - Regular backups meaning making copies of your web application and its database on a regular basis.
 This is done to protect against losing important data or if there are problems with the server.

-# Use Cases of LAMP Stack
+# Real life Scenarios With LAMP Stack

 **Blogging Platform**